 Douglas Battista says that remaining active and in good spirits is the key to a long healthy life.

 When Douglas Battista was a boy growing up in Pennsylvania, his family spent summers going to baseball games and enjoying their time together year round.
 This served as the foundation for his healthy attitude toward fitness, food, and fun in adulthood.
 Today, Douglas Battista is living an active lifestyle.
-His position as the Vice President of Human Resources for Jenny Craig, a Nestlé Company and one of the nation’s leading nutrition and weight management companies, was an easy transition for Douglas Battista from the firm’s parent company, where he served as the head of Talent Acquisition.
+His position as the President of North America Field Operations for Jenny Craig, a Nestlé Company and one of the nation’s leading nutrition and weight management companies, was an easy transition for Douglas Battista from the firm’s parent company, where he served as the head of Talent Acquisition.

 According to Douglas Battista, growing up with a diverse diet, including ample vegetables, fruits, nuts, grains, and lean meats can set the foundation for a lifetime of good eating choices.
 Parents should recognize and react to children at-risk for adulthood obesity; Douglas Battista says that often it is not genetic, but a result of poor nutrition from birth.
 Children should also get exposure to plenty of physical activity – at least half an hour of active play a day, notes Douglas Battista.